rafael-santiago/macgonuts/doc/MANUAL.md

 - So passing ``--ipv4`` and ``--ipv6`` is a thing that in Portuguese we say "perfunctório", do not do that. ``Macgonuts`` will understand that you want both when you pass none...

-Now maybe you are asking: is there something more that I should known about ``xablau``?
+Now maybe you are asking: is there something more that I should know about ``xablau``?
 Well...

 <p align="center">
     <img src="https://github.com/rafael-santiago/macgonuts/blob/main/etc/oui.gif" title="puns, puns, lousy puns!!!"